 8 special spots in the Netherlands you may not have heard of

-We’re all aware of the many tourist spots of the Netherlands; Amsterdam being the main city that everyone goes to visit, filled with historic sites and museums, and more recently, Rotterdam for its stunning modern architecture.
+We’re all aware of the many tourist spots located in the Netherlands; Amsterdam being the main city that everyone goes to visit, filled with historic sites and museums, and more recently Rotterdam for its stunning modern architecture.

 When you’ve been there and done that, and you’re now a resident with a few more weekends to fill up, you may want to venture out a little further.